This page describes how to download and program new games into your V2.0 Mignonette.

 Programming the Arduino Bootloader

-Your Mignonette comes pre-programmed with an Arduino bootloader, which is required for programming your Mignonette with an FTDI cable (with or without the Arduino software).
+Your Mignonette comes pre-programmed with an Arduino bootloader, which is required for programming your Mignonette with an FTDI cable, or equivalent (with or without the Arduino software).

 If you need to re-program your Mignonette with an Arduino bootloader, then you will need to do so with an AVR programmer.
-(You can download a copy of the Arduino bootloader with its Makefile from our downloads page.)
+(You can download a copy of the Arduino bootloader with its Makefile from our downloads page -- be sure to download the correct package for your Mignonette version, V2.0 or V2.1.)

 Connect the AVR programmer to the AVR programming port, J2.
 Make sure the colored line of the ribbon cable is at pin 1 (marked on the board).
 The other end of the AVR programmer connects to a USB port on your computer.